ieee-vgtc/ieeevis.org/content/info/week-at-a-glance.md

 Room assignments are indicated by columns.
 The entire conference will run on Level Two of the Omni Oklahoma City Hotel.
 [Here is a floor map](https://www.omnihotels.com/-/media/images/hotels/okcdtn/hotel/okcdtn-omni-oklahoma-city-floor-plans).

 Daily sessions are four blocks per day, each 75 minutes.
+Breakfast begins one hour before the sessions for the day (7:30am on Tuesday, 8:00am all other days).
 There are breaks for coffee from 10:15-10:45am and 3:15-3:45pm.
 A lunch break runs from 12:00-2:00pm each day.
 Regular day programming ends at 5:00pm, with after hours programming beginning after short breaks.

 <!--
 <div style="position: relative;">